chhayank-sharma/pwn.college_chhayank/Linux-Luminarium/Practicing-Piping.md

 ## Solution:

-After the terminal comes up, the user needs to
+After the terminal comes up, the user needs to use the pipe operator(`|`) to pass the output of `/challenge/run` into `grep` and search for the flag which will start with `pwn.college`.
+This should cause the flag to be printed to the screen.

 #### Commands run: